VMahluza/JobSenseAI/README.md

     N --> |Automated Deployment| E & G
     O --> |Monitoring| E & G
 ```

-# 🧠 AI Interviewer – Interview Process Flow

-This diagram represents the **interview process flow** from the candidate selecting a job position to receiving the final evaluation and report.

 # 🧠 AI Interviewer – Interview Process Flow Explanation

 This section explains the **Interview Process Flow** shown in the sequence diagram.
 It details how the **AI Interviewer** system works from when a candidate selects a job position to receiving their final score and report.